 Do I need to become a member to benefit from Ness Labs?

 You don’t need to.
 The free weekly newsletter is packed with value.
 But the membership is an affordable way to put what you learn into practice by discussing your challenges on the forums, using the deep discounts we negotiated on mindful productivity apps, and expanding your horizons during our online events.
+The membership also includes access to our courses.

 What is mindful productivity?